-"When the disciple is ready, the teacher appears. . . . "
+The Learning Stage "When the disciple is ready, the teacher appears."

-To move beyond the seeking stage, we must have a teacher.
+T o move beyond the seeking stage, we must have a teacher.
 At this point, however, the teacher is not necessarily a person.
-The teacher may be a book, a movie, a line from scripture, a dream, a waking vision, or some event that we recognize as having special significance for our spiritual growth.
+The teacher may be a book, a movie, a line from scripture, a dream, a waking vision, or something else that we recognize as having special significance for our spiritual growth.

-One day I was reading the Gospel for the following Sunday and considering how I would present the core of the message in my next sermon.
-My usual practice is to read the scripture lessons each day and reflect on them.
+One day I was reading the gospel for the following Sunday and considering how I would present the core of the message in my next sermon.
+My usual practice is to read the gospel lessons each day and reflect on them.
 Then as I go through the week, the meaning shifts and new ideas appear.
 This particular week was not a good one for me.
-Each day as I tried to focus on the Gospel, my attention slipped back to a disagreement I had had with Julie, a parishioner.
+Each day as I tried to focus on the gospel, my attention slipped back to myself and a disagreement I had with Julie, a parishioner.
 On Friday as I read the story in the quiet of my study, I grumbled aloud, "Who put that line in there?"
-Even though I had read the same scripture four times, I had not seen the words "their minds were closed."
+Even though I had read that same scripture four times, I had not seen the words "their minds were closed."
 On the fifth reading, they stood out boldly.

 That day I was the disciple ready to hear.
 I understood the message and realized that my mind had been closed.
-If I wanted to resolve the situation I had ignored, I could open my mind by asking Julie to share her thoughts with me.
+If I wanted to begin to resolve the situation I had been ignoring, I could open my mind by asking Julia to share her thoughts with me.

 While in that instance scripture was my teacher, Sandra was at a point in her journey where her teacher needed to be a person.
 Although Sandra was an intelligent and attractive young woman, she didn't perceive these qualities in herself.
 She had few friends and no one with whom to share her innermost concerns.
-She expressed the situation in her journal:
+This is how she expressed the situation in her journal:

 What does it matter to me?
 It matters that there isn't anyone in my life who cares about butterflies.
 You see, there was this butterfly up on the mountain with me.
-It had brown velvet wings with orange silk trim, and it did a splendid ballet among the rocks and trees.
+It had brown velvet wings with orange silk trim and it did a splendid ballet among the rocks and trees.
 Then it landed on my shoe and sat still for a long time.
 But there was no one to share my butterfly.

-Then Jane, a friend who sensed the depth of my seeking and yearning, suggested I call you.
-I didn't even know you, or what you did.
+Then Jane, a friend who sensed the depth of my seeking and yearning, suggested I call Ron.
+I didn't even know him, or what he did.
 It seemed that I had tried everything else and was ready to grasp at any straw that was offered.

 Soon after writing that passage, Sandra acted on her need to meet someone who would understand her yearning.
-"At that point I was ready," Sandra told me.
-"But as I look back now, I guess I wouldn't have been ready before that."
+"At that point I was ready," Sandra told me, "but as I look back now, I guess I wouldn't have been ready before that."

-We can draw a parallel between our spiritual journey and that of the Israelites who wandered for forty years in the desert.
-Their yearning and their seeking were, as we read in scripture, a purification: "For the Israelites travelled in the wilderness for forty years, until the whole nation, all the fighting men among them, had passed away, all who came out of Egypt and had disobeyed the voice of the Lord" (Joshua 5:6, NEB).
+A parallel can be drawn between our spiritual journey and that of the Israelites who wandered for forty years in the desert.
+Their yearning and their seeking were, as we read in scripture, a purification:

+For the Israelites travelled in the wilderness for forty years, until the whole nation, all the fighting men among them, had passed away, all who came out of Egypt and had disobeyed the voice of the Lord.

+Joshua 5:6, NEB